 Professor Sullivan has litigated cases in many state and federal courts, including the Supreme Court of the United States.
 Among his notable cases is People v.
 Wilson, 116 Ill.
 2d 29 (1987), in which the Illinois Supreme Court reversed a death penalty conviction based on police torture in Area 2 of the Chicago Police Department.
 He was counsel for the Lawyers’ Committee for Civil Rights under Law as amicus curiae in Batson v.
 Kentucky, 476 U.S. 79 (1986), and for the American Bar Association as amicus curiae in Hamdi v.
 Rumsfeld, 542 U.S. 507 (2004).
 He was one of the attorneys for the United States in American Textile Manufacturers Institute v.
 Donovan, 452 U.S. 490 (1981), and, more recently, argued City of Bridgeton v.
 Missouri-American Water Co., 219 S.W.3d 226 (Mo.
 Sup.
 Ct.
 2007), a landmark land-use case.
 In 2013, Professor Sullivan was one of the attorneys who represented the American Bar Association as amicus curiae in the Inter-American Court of Human Rights in Carlos Augosto Rodriguez Vera and Others (Palace of Justice) v.
 State of Colombia, a human rights case arising out of the November 1985 hostage-taking at the Palace of Justice in Bogota, Colombia.

 Professor Sullivan has served on the American Bar Association’s Standing Committee on Amicus Curiae Briefs, the Standing Committee on Professional Discipline, the Council of the Section of Individual Rights, the Council of the Section of Civil Rights and Social Justice, and the Council of the Section of Legal Education.
-He was founding chair of the ABA’s Coordinating Committee on AIDS and also served on the executive board of the ABA Center for Human Rights.
+He was founding chair of the ABA’s Coordinating Committee on AIDS and also served on the executive board and the advisory council of the ABA Center for Human Rights.
 He currently serves as a director of the Bethlehem University Foundation and as a member of the Advisory Board of the Dublin University Law Journal.
 Professor Sullivan also has been a member of the Visiting Committees to the Divinity School and the Harris School of Public Policy Studies at the University of Chicago.